9001/copyparty/README.md

 * `223k` after `./scripts/make-sfx.sh re no-ogv no-cm`

 the features you can opt to drop are
-* `ogv`.js, the opus/vorbis decoder which is needed by apple devices to play foss audio files
+* `ogv`.js, the opus/vorbis decoder which is needed by apple devices to play foss audio files, saves ~192k
-* `cm`/easymde, the "fancy" markdown editor
+* `cm`/easymde, the "fancy" markdown editor, saves ~92k
+* `no-fnt`, source-code-pro, the monospace font, saves ~9k
+* `no-dd`, the custom mouse cursor for the media player tray tab, saves ~2k

 for the `re`pack to work, first run one of the sfx'es once to unpack it